-Cats need all that hair for a reason, and it’s not just to coat your sofa, carpet, and favorite bed spread.
+Cats need all that hair for a reason, and it’s not just to coat your sofa, carpet, and favorite bedspread.
 Hair is a vital part of a cat’s integumentary system, which regulates body temperature, protects internal structures, and helps conceal the animal from predators and prey alike.

-With some exceptions, like so-called hairless cats (which aren’t totally hairless at all), felines sport four distinct types of hairs: down hairs, awn hairs, guard hairs, and vibrissae (whiskers).
+With some exceptions, like so-called hairless cats (which aren’t hairless at all), felines sport four distinct types of hairs: down hairs, awn hairs, guard hairs, and vibrissae (whiskers).

 - Down hair – This soft, silky hair forms a thick undercoat.
 It insulates a cat’s body from inclement weather and heat loss.
 Some cats, such as the Javanese, do not have a layer of down.
 Others, like the Devon Rex, have only down hair.

 - Awn hair – This secondary hair is coarser than down and has darkened tips.
 Awn hair helps insulate the cat and protect its down hairs.
 Most of a cat’s visible coat is composed of awn hairs.
-In some breeds, such as the tailless Manx, the awn hairs are actually longer than the cat’s outer guard hairs.
+In some breeds, such as the tailless Manx, the awn hairs are longer than the cat’s outer guard hairs.

 - Guard hair – These long, coarse hairs form a cat’s outer coat.
 Their job is to keep your cat dry by retarding water.
 Plus, the color of your cat’s guard hairs will determine the color of her coat.

 - Vibrissae – Whiskers are especially thick tactile hairs with a special job.
-Besides the whiskers on a cat’s muzzle, they also sprout from above a cat’s eyes, on his cheeks and on the outer sides of his legs.
+Besides the whiskers on a cat’s muzzle, they also sprout from above a cat’s eyes, on his cheeks, and the outer sides of his legs.
 Whiskers help a cat gauge the size of an opening and even provide orientation for a cat traveling in darkness.

-“we figured that the average cat is sprouting around 40 million hairs—give or take a few million depending on the breed.”
+“We figured that the average cat is sprouting around 40 million hairs—give or take a few million depending on the breed.”